 Judges have extensive knowledge of the law, and try to apply it fairly to the facts in evidence; however, that doesn’t mean that they are infallible.
 Judges are human too, and sometimes they make mistakes.
 Fortunately, Maryland makes it possible to appeal a decision in a family law case where serious mistakes exist.
 The appeal process, however, is extremely formal and technical.

 In Maryland, if one party believes the judge made a mistake in the trial decision, that party may request an appeal of the family court decision within thirty days of the entry of the final judgment as a matter of right.
 This means the party does not need the approval of the appellate court to start the appeal.
-Such an appeal is started by filing a Notice of Appeal with the Court of Special Appeals.
+Such an appeal is started by filing a Notice of Appeal with the Appellate Court of Maryland.
 Although the formal request to appeal a case is e-filed, the party filing the appeal (called the “Appellant”) or the party defending the appeal (called the “Appellee”) may also need to provide paper copies of some documents as part of the appellate process.

 Appeals follow a formal process governed by written rules and can be quite complex.
 After the filing of a formal Notice of Appeal, the Appellant must order an entire written transcript of the trial from the Circuit Court where the trial took place.
 Sometimes the appellate court will order the parties try to mediate the appellate dispute before the process goes any further.
 If no appellate mediation is ordered, or the mediation process fails, then the appellate argument phase begins.
 In an appeal, each side first files a written argument (called a “brief”) that contains their view of the facts and the legal arguments in support of their position.
 The appellant goes first, then the appellee gets a chance to respond, then the appellant gets a last chance to address issues contained within the appellee’s response.
 Once that is done, the appellate court sets a date for the two sides to present oral arguments to a panel of appeal court judges.